 - Recipe cost calculations are based on ingredients local to us and may vary from recipe-to-recipe.

 ♻️ Similar recipes

 For more tasty dish ideas, check out our:

 - Mexican crema for a creamy, rich, and tangy sauce that goes on pretty much anything!

 - Salsa fresca if you're looking to see which version of salsa you prefer (team smooth or chunky?).

 We would rate this salsa about 3/10 in spice level.
 We try to make our recipes mild-medium so more people can enjoy them.
-If you like spice, add 1-2 extra serrano chilies If you don't like any spice, skip the chilies altogether.
+If you like spice, add 1-2 extra serrano chiles If you don't like any spice, skip the chiles altogether.

 Typically this sauce is served fairly smooth so the flavors meld together.
 If you prefer it chunkier, just pulse or blend for less time.

 If the sauce is too runny, make sure you reduce it longer.
 In addition to a longer reduction time, allow it to fully cool in your fridge as this helps thicken it up more.